 Ocean Park, Washington 98640

-Founded in 1885, when the area was still part of Washington Territory, and now thought to be the oldest continuing retail business in the state, Jack’s Country Store has been a favorite of locals and visitors for generations.
-First-time visitors who marvel at the wood floors, rolling track ladders, enormous oak showcases, and a beautiful stained glass ceiling, all functional fixtures in the store.
-With over 200,000 different items stocked, shoppers are advised to take care not to challenge one of Jack’s clerks with, “I bet you don’t have what I’m looking for.”
+Founded in 1885, Jack’s Country Store is the oldest continuing retail business in the state of Washington.
+This general store has been a favorite of locals and visitors for generations.
+With over 200,000 different items stocked, shoppers are advised to take care when challenging one of Jack’s clerks with: “I bet you don’t have what I’m looking for.”
 Friendly wagers are frequently accepted and seldom lost.

 An antiquer’s dream, the Long Beach Peninsula Trading Post is a perfect stop for rainy days and summer afternoons alike.
 Displaying everything from vintage clothing and housewares to art and curios of all types, it’s a place that deserves thorough exploration.

 The state park offers picnic sites, parking, and a trail to the beach where you can go surf perching and beachcombing.

 This 10-acre day-use park takes you through grassy dunes and shore pines.
 Perfect for a picnic or beach exploration, find Pacific Pines State Park just north of Ocean Park.